atk14/CompanyNumberField/README.md

 CompanyNumberField
 ==================

-CompanyNumberField is a field for entering company registration numbers into forms in ATK14 applications.
+CompanyNumberField is a field for entering company registration numbers ("IČ" or "IČO" in Czech) into forms in ATK14 applications.

 Installation
 ------------